OSGeo/gdal/doc/source/development/rfc/rfc46_gdal_ogr_unification.rst

       MajorObject

--  Perl and CSharp: make sure that it still compiles but some work would have to be done by their mainteners to be able to use the new capabilities
+-  Perl and CSharp: make sure that it still compiles but some work would have to be done by their maintainers to be able to use the new capabilities

 Potential changes that are *NOT* included in this RFC